Content-Adaptive Pixel Discretization to Improve Model Robustness: Related Work

 \section{Related Work}

-Our work is primarily related to image preprocessing defenses and adversarial training.
-We aim to address the flaws of current image preprocessing defenses and leverage adversarial training to achieve increased robustness.
-We briefly describe these and the relation to our work.

-\textbf{Image Preprocessing Defenses}: Image preprocessing approaches seek to remove adversarial perturbations through image processing techniques (e.g., image blurring or sharpening).
-Once processed, the resulting image is handed to the machine learning model.
-The goal of such image preprocessing techniques is to both not affect the accuracy in classifying non-adversarial images as well as improving the classification accuracy of adversarially tampered images.

-Several preprocessing defenses include color-bit reduction~\cite{guo2017countering,xu2017feature}, JPEG compression~\cite{das2017keeping,dziugaite2016study,guo2017countering}, and a non-differentiable pixel deflection approach~\cite{prakash2018deflecting}.
+\textbf{Image Preprocessing Defenses:} Several preprocessing defenses include color-bit reduction~\cite{guo2017countering,xu2017feature}, JPEG compression~\cite{das2017keeping,dziugaite2016study,guo2017countering}, and a non-differentiable pixel deflection approach~\cite{prakash2018deflecting}.
 These image preprocessing algorithm defenses were broken with simple applications of BPDA with the identity function as the backwards approximation~\cite{athalye2018robustness,athalye2018obfuscated}.
 Xu \etal additionally propose filtering defenses but do not present adaptive attacks.
-Unlike our adaptive blurring, their filters are fixed.
 Liang \etal propose a per image adaptive detection approach that blurs each image based on its entropy~\cite{liang2018detecting}.
 In contrast, we propose a defense that outputs correct predictions in the face of attacks and blurs adaptively within an image.

+Chen \etal propose a dataset aware color codebook discretization algorithm that reduces each image to the same set of separable codebook colors~\cite{chen2019towards} but suggest that such techniques are doomed on complex datasets such as ImageNet due to a lack of color separation in the dataset.
+We address this by instead extracting codebooks on a \emph{per-image basis}.

-Jalalpour \etal~\cite{jalalpour2019leveraging} first proposed the notion of using $k$-means color reduction to thwart adversarial attacks.
-We will also use $k$-means color reduction; however, Jalalpour \etal did not adversarially train networks with $k$-means color reduced images.
-We additionally add adaptive Gaussian blurring in front of the color reduction rather than normal Gaussian blurring.
-Finally, we also note that color-bit reduction effectively truncates color bits to decrease the number of colors while we select $k$ representative colors to reduce to.
-The key difference is that color-bit reduction splits the color space into evenly spaced values, some of which may not be in the image itself.
-The $k$ representative colors approach adapts the chosen colors to the image itself.
+Jalalpour \etal~\cite{jalalpour2019leveraging} proposed the notion of using $k$-means color reduction to thwart adversarial attacks.
+We also use a variant of $k$-means color reduction; however, unlike Jalalpour \etal, we choose the number of colors $k$ adaptively per image such that the chosen clusters are highly separable.
+Jalalpour \etal also did not adversarially train networks with $k$-means color reduced images.
+Finally, we add adaptive Gaussian blurring before color reduction rather than normal Gaussian blurring, which better preserves the original edge features.